idiv-biodiversity/2019_big_data_biogeography/README.md

     c.
 Silvestro et al.(2016) Fossil biogeography: a new model to infer dispersal, extinction and sampling from palaeontological data.
 Philosophical Transactions of the Royal Society B 371:20150225.

     d.
 Price et al. (2019) Big data little help in megafauna mysteries.
 Nature 558(7):23-25

-## Questions Daniele
--	What will be the student project?
--	Literature for the students to read?
--	What do students need to prepare before the course
--	Get somebody involved for a lecture/lunch Sarah Varela?
-Renske?
--	How else can we benefit from this time?
-Bromeliads?

-## Questions to ask Carlo
--	Payment?
--	Certificate?
-- Course evaluation?
-- Examination?